 Spring is all about getting rid of the old and bringing in the new.
 Most of us spring-clean our garages and cosmetics and give our closets and hair styles total makeovers.
 But how many of you give your finances a fresh start for spring?
 (Our guess: very, very few.)
 As you file your taxes this year, though, keep in mind that this is the perfect time of year to take a look at your finances and make any necessary changes.
+I’m always wondering when am I getting my refund so I can start saving, while others are waiting on their refund so they can start spending.
 So, where do you start?
 Read on for 4 quick and easy ways to makeup over your money.

 Track Your Income & Expenses – Do you spend more than you make?
 If you don’t know the answer to this that is ok; however you want to start to track the money that is coming into your bank account as well as the money that is going out.
 An easy way to track this is in an excel spreadsheet.
 List out all of the income that you are making as well as all of the money that you are spending on bills, clothes, shoes, coffee, going out to eat and any other expenses that you might have.
 Once you start to track and take a look at both your income and your expenses, you’ll be able to make better and healthier financial decisions.